 What is there to do on Peleliu?

 World War 2 wreck bonanza!
 Japanese tanks, American tanks, planes, airfields memorials and buildings, all in the jungle.
-In some ways Peleliu is like the Angkor Wat of the Pacific, with nature having taken over these Japanese colonial era buildings.
-And of course like the rest of Palau you can dive or snorkel on the island of Peleliu.
+In some ways it is like the Chernobyl of the Pacific.
+Nature has taken over these Japanese colonial era buildings.
+And of course like the rest of Palau you can dive or snorkel on the island.